-Tax filing season is right around the corner, and many new changes have been put into effect for the 2022 tax year that may have an impact on your situation, including new credits and deductions that you may be eligible for.
+As many are preparing for tax season, new changes have been put into effect for the 2023 tax year that may have an impact on your situation, including new credits and deductions that you may be eligible for.

 To make things simple, we’ve provided a breakdown of how these changes will affect you, and put together 9 of the most important changes you should know about when filing your return in 2023.

 - The CRA has increased its unpaid tax penalty to 10%.

 - Tax brackets and many contribution amounts and limits have been increased to account for rising living costs and inflation.

 - COVID-19 credits, such as the Work-From-Home tax credit along with the Ontario Staycation Credit are no longer valid.
 If claims weren’t made in TY22, they can’t be deferred to TY23.